BasitIqbalatgit/Natural-Trend-Internal/README.md

 ```

 ### **Performance Tips**
-- Use "Standard" search depth for faster results (15-20 seconds)
+- All analyses use Deep Search for comprehensive vetting (60+ seconds)
-- Use "Advanced" for balanced analysis (30-45 seconds)
+- Ensure stable internet connection for best results
-- Use "Deep" only for critical assessments (60+ seconds)
+- Large companies may take slightly longer due to more data sources

 ---